sumitnegikv369/NODE/Node.md

 ```
 ## WebAssembly
 The global object that acts as a namespace for all W3C WebAssembly related functionality.
 WebAssembly is a low level Assembly-like language that can be run on modern browsers.

+# The following variables might appear to be global but actually exist only within the scope of some modules
+- exports: It is used to exports modules using module.exports.

+- module: It is a reference to the current module and is not global rather local to each module.
+It is used to make a particular module available through require() in the application.

+- __dirname: The output throws an error which proves that __dirname is not globally defined in node.js.
+It requires a script to give the desired output as __dirname is only defined in scripts.

+- __filename: The output throws an error which proves that __filename is not globally defined in node.js.
+It requires a script to give the desired output as __filename is only defined in scripts.